WrenSecurity/wrensec-deploy-tool/README.md

       Pushes the resulting changes to the default remote of the `wrensec-pgp-whitelist` project.

-    - `--amend`
+    - `--force-amend`
-      Amends the previous commit of the 'wrensec-pgp-whitelist' project, instead of creating a new commit.
-Used with caution, this option allows a maintainer to iterate on dependency signatures for an artifact as build failures are encountered during re-packaging.
+      Forcibly amends the previous commit of the `wrensec-pgp-whitelist` project, instead of creating a new commit.

+      Amending allows a maintainer to iterate on dependency signatures for an artifact as he or she encounters build failures while preparing a release of the artifact.

+      This tool automatically determines if it should amend the last commit or create a new commit, based on the subject line of HEAD.
+Therefore, it is typically not necessary to use this option unless automatic commit handling is not working properly.
+Use with care to avoid rewriting the history of commits that have already been shared.

     - `--force`
-      When used with `--push`, the last commit is force-pushed to the default remote.
+      When used with `--push`, the last commit of the `wrensec-pgp-whitelist` project is force-pushed to the default remote.
 This should be used with caution as it re-writes repository history and can result in a loss of other changes in the project if multiple maintainers are making changes in the repository at the same time.

   - `deploy-consensus-verified-artifacts
        --repo-root=REPO-ROOT-PATH SEARCH-PATH